-Nature of the transaction \$ '000 Ref Value of transactions during year Outstanding balance (incl. loans and commitments) Terms and conditions Provisions for impairment of receivables outstanding Expense recognised for impairment of receivables
+000. \$ Value of transactions ( Outstanding of balance ns (incl. loans and ar commitments) Outstanding Value of balance transactions (incl. loans and during year commitments) Terms and conditions Provisions for impairment of receivables outstanding Expense recognised for impairment of receivables

-2019 Office Supplies 1 7 - 30 days - -
+2019 Office Supplies 2018 - 30 days I I

-2018 Office Supplies 1 15 30 days
+Office Supplies 15 I I

-Council makes ad hoc purchases from Stationery Store Online, a company which is controlled by a member of the KMP of the council.
-The total annual contract value is around \$11,000 and purchases are made in accordance with the Procurement policy and based on market rates.

-Council hired plant and equipment during the year from McCutcheon Agri Trust, a trust which has a KMP has an interest.
-Amounts were billed based on on normal rates for such supplies and services and were due and payable under normal payment terms following the Council's procurement process.
+- Council makes ad hoc purchases from Stationery Store Online, a company which is controlled by a member of the KMP of the council.
+The total annual contract value is around \$11,000 and purchases are made in accordance with the Procurement policy and based on market rates. - Council hired plant and equipment during the year from McCutcheon Agri Trust, a trust which has a KMP has an interest.
+Amounts were billed based on on normal rates for such supplies and services and were due and payable under normal payment terms following the Council's procurement process. $\alpha$